 The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic will discuss the defendant in a divorce proceeding.
-If you have been served with a Statement of Claim for Divorce, your spouse is notifying you that she or he has started a divorce action against you.
+If you have been served with a Statement of Claim for Divorce, your spouse is notifying you that they have started a divorce action against you.
 You are the Defendant in this action.
 Your spouse who started the divorce action is called the Plaintiff.

 Plaintiff`s Statement of Claim